Skip to content

 It's important to remember that these modern safety systems are not about replacing your skilled staff.
 They are a support tool.
 They give your team powerful resources to respond faster and with more confidence when every second counts.
 By tracking each swimmer individually, the system can identify potential emergencies as they happen, giving your lifeguards the critical information they need to act decisively and effectively.
 This technology bridges the gap between what a lifeguard can see and what might be happening just below the surface, creating a safer environment for everyone.

-How Do They Work in Real Time?
+How Do They Monitor Swimmers in Real Time?

 The magic of these systems is in their constant, real-time communication.
 Each wearable sensor tracks its swimmer and sends data to a central hub.
 The system is always looking for signs of trouble, particularly if someone is submerged for too long or stops moving in a way that suggests distress.
 If the system detects a potential issue, it sends immediate, loud, and visual alerts to your lifeguards.
 These alerts pinpoint exactly where the swimmer is, cutting down on search time.
 The GUARDian System, for example, can send an alert message directly to a lifeguard's connected device, ensuring no warning goes unnoticed.

-What Do They Monitor?
+What Metrics Do They Track to Detect Distress?

 To determine if a swimmer is in danger, these devices track several key indicators.
 A Swimmer Alert wearable typically measures four important things: heart rate, blood oxygen level (SpO2), movement, and water depth.
 If any of these measurements fall outside of safe, pre-set limits for a specific duration, the device flags the swimmer as being at risk.
 For instance, a prolonged period of no movement while submerged would trigger an immediate alert.
 This multi-faceted approach provides a comprehensive picture of a swimmer's well-being, allowing the system to differentiate between active swimming and a genuine emergency with high accuracy.